Stop germs spreading

 Animals won’t always look unwell, so it’s not easy to tell if they have an infection.

-Infections spread by animals can cause severe problems when you’re pregnant.
+Infections spread by animals can cause severe issues when you’re pregnant.

 How to reduce the risk of infection